tsadpbb/atropos/environments/answer_format_environment/README.md

 # Answer Format Environment

-A comprehensive training environment for teaching language models to generate responses in specific structured formats.
-This environment focuses on **format adherence** rather than answer correctness, using randomized format requirements and corresponding parsers to train models on structured response generation.
+A comprehensive environment for teaching language models to generate responses in specific structured formats.
+This environment focuses on **format adherence** rather than answer correctness, using randomized format requirements and corresponding parsers to evaluate models on structured response generation.

+## ⚠️ **Important: Rejection Sampling Focused**

+**This environment is primarily designed for rejection sampling, not traditional RL training.** Since we only validate format compliance and do not verify answer correctness, the binary scoring (1.0 for correct format, 0.0 for incorrect) makes it less suitable for gradient-based RL methods.
+Instead, it excels at:

+- **Rejection Sampling**: Filter model outputs based on format compliance
+- **Format Evaluation**: Assess model capabilities across different structured formats
+- **Data Curation**: Generate format-compliant training data
+- **Format Benchmarking**: Compare model performance on format adherence tasks

 ## 🎯 Overview

-The Answer Format Environment trains models to:
+The Answer Format Environment evaluates models on:
-- Generate responses in 150+ different structured formats
+- Generating responses in 150+ different structured formats
-- Follow strict thinking tag discipline (`<think></think>`)
+- Following strict thinking tag discipline (`<think></think>`)
-- Parse and validate format compliance
+- Format compliance validation and parsing
-- Handle multiple dataset types with appropriate format selection
+- Handling multiple dataset types with appropriate format selection
-- Maintain equivalent training ratios across formats (optional)
+- Maintaining equivalent evaluation ratios across formats (optional)

 **Key Philosophy**: This environment scores based on format compliance (1.0 for correct format, 0.0 for incorrect), not answer accuracy.
-It teaches models to follow formatting instructions precisely.
+It teaches models to follow formatting instructions precisely without validating the correctness of the actual answers.

 ## ✨ Key Features